I have a history of comparing myself to others, feeling intimidated, and shrinking.

 Imagine the thing you want to be awesome at.

 I’ve been in this situation numerous times and, as I mentioned, in my early days this situation was an express train to shut down city.
-As I’ve gotten older, I saw that I was wasting opportunities to learn so I developed an approach of watching, taking notes, and asking questions.
-This approach has radically ramped up my learning curve with all sorts of things I’m interested in and changed it so other people’s awesomeness inspires my own.
-What a great switch!
+As I’ve gotten older, I see I was wasting opportunities to learn so I developed an approach of watching, taking notes, and asking questions.
+This approach has ramped up my learning curve with all sorts of things I’m interested in and shifted it so other people’s awesomeness inspires my own.